BSNL carries out massive upgrades of Lakshadweep Satellite Bandwidth | Business

 - India

-State-owned telecom firm BSNL today launched high capacity satellite-based connectivity for Lakshadweep for providing broadband services under a Universal Service Obligation (USO) project funded by the Department of Telecommunications.
+Paving the way for people of Lakshadweep to have better accessibility to various broadband services and e-governance initiatives of the administration, the state-owned telecom firm BSNL on Saturday launched a high capacity satellite-based connectivity facility for the archipelago.
+The sought-after initiative was launched under the Universal Service Obligation (USO) project funded by the Department of Telecommunications.

+The Telecom Regulatory Authority of India (TRAI), in 2014, had assessed bandwidth needs of the islands of Lakshadweep to be about 7.6 Gbps.

+On the basis of this assessment, BSNL added 216 Mbps capacity to take the total available bandwidth in the islands to 318 Mbps in 2018.
+Later, ISRO allocated transponders for additional 1,500 Mbps and loaned its hardware to BSNL.

 Minister of State for Communication, Devusinh Chauhan, dedicated the project to the nation.

-On this occasion, he appreciated BSNL's effort to complete this project of national importance despite Covid restrictions in the island, an official statement said here.
+On this Occasion, he appreciated BSNL's effort to complete this project of national importance despite Covid restrictions in Island, an official statement said here.

-Lauding the Lakshadweep administration for extending all logistical support to BSNL proactively, Chauhan said without their active support, this project would not have been feasible to execute in such a short period.
+Lauding the Lakshadweep administration for extending all logistical support to BSNL proactively, Chauhan said without their active support this project was not feasible to execute in such a short period.

 He further said this is only the beginning of a new era in the archipelago.